nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+MediBase3 data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 [Back to Table of Contents](#table-of-contents)

 #### Editing the data file

-AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+MediBase3 data are saved automatically as a JSON file `[JAR file location]/data/MediBase3.json`.
 Advanced users are welcome to update data directly by editing that data file.

 {: .alert .alert-warning}
 > :exclamation: **Caution:**